-For this particular application the peizoelectric material will be used to measure small vibrations given from somebody preforming a "secret knock" to the system.
-These vibrations will converted to voltages and processed and then will carry out a specific action.
+For this particular application the peizoelectric material was used to measure small vibrations given from somebody preforming a "secret knock" to the system.
+These vibrations are converted to voltages and processed and then will carry out a specific action.
 To understand the sensor first piezoelectricity and the piezoelectric effect must be understood first.